 - 1. Students wishing to transfer overseas may be required to obtain a high school diploma or GED. - 2.
-The CPT requirement may be waived if the student has a bachelor's degree or has successfully completed a college level English or mathematics course with a grade of "C" or higher. - Students requiring special accommodations are required to submit test results and assessments to the Academic Resource Centre (see Accessibility Services on pg.
-135) - Students who knowingly and willfully misrepresent and/or omit required information on official Bermuda College submissions shall be subject to disqualification from admission.
+The CPT requirement may be waived if the student has a bachelor's degree or has successfully completed a college level English or mathematics course with a grade of "C" or higher. - Students requiring special accommodations are required to submit test results and assessments to the Centre for Learning and Academic Success (see Accessibility Services on pg.
+137).

+Students who knowingly and willfully misrepresent and/or omit required information on official Bermuda College submissions shall be subject to disqualification from admission.